Anatoly Kontsevoy: Military career

 Between 1989 and 2001 he held commands at the platoon, company, and battalion level, before being appointed as the commander of the 45th Guards Spetsnaz Brigade, a post he held from 2002 to 2006.
+Kontsevoy graduated from the Combined Arms Academy of the Armed Forces of the Russian Federation in 2008.

 Kontsevoy was the deputy director of the Ryazan Guards Higher Airborne Command School from 2008 to 2012, and from 14 September 2012 until 2 September 2017, he was the director of the school.
-Starting in 2017 he attended the General Staff Academy.
+Starting in 2017 he attended the Military Academy of the General Staff of the Armed Forces of Russia.

-Kontsevoy became the deputy commander of the Airborne Forces in 2019, after graduating from the General Staff Academy, and in 2022 became the chief of staff and first deputy commander.
+Kontsevoy became the deputy commander of the Airborne Forces in 2019, after graduating from the General Staff Academy, and in June 2022 became the chief of staff and first deputy commander.
+As of November 2025, he was serving as a deputy chief of the General Staff, and had been succeeded as Airborne Forces chief of staff by Aleksandr Kornev.